Cabezlea/MusicPlayer/README.md

 ![image](https://github.com/Cabezlea/MusicPlayer/blob/main/Images/ForReadMe.png)

 ## File Structure

 - **MainWindow.cpp**: Contains the main interface and logic for the player.
+This is the file that contains most of the functionality of the program, such as using QT for the User Interface, manages controls, and the audiofiles.

-- **Player.cpp**: Handles the core functionality of playing and pausing music.
+- **AudioPlayer.cpp**: Handles the core functionality of each button such as skip or rewind, works with the other libraries such as portaudio.

-- **Metadata.cpp**: Manages the extraction and display of song metadata.
+- **PlayerControls.cpp**: Manages the logic of each button, such as pause or resume.

-- **Resources/**: Directory containing image assets and other resources.
+- **Images/**: Directory containing image assets and other resources.

 ## Contribution